 Teanaway Valley

 The Teanaway Valley is a magical section of trail following Teanaway Creek until the fork for Ingalls Way and Esmeralda Basin (Another 100 Classic Hike of Washington).
-Taking the fork right to Ingalls Way, you slowly become encased with beautiful wildflowers and pine.
+The junction of the esmeralda basin trail and Ingalls way is almost immediate, you will be taking the right fork to Ingalls Way.
+You slowly become encased with beautiful wildflowers and pine.

 Ingalls Pass